 Functional Annotation of Equine Genome (FAANG)

-Last year, we reported on the creation of this biobank to be used by the equine community in the functional annotation of the genome in accordance with FAANG Consortium guidelines (Burns EN, et al. Animal Genetics 2018).
-Since January of 2017, the FAANG biobank was used in the generation of 7 different datasets.
+Last year, we reported on the creation of this biobank to be used by the equine community in the functional annotation of the genome in accordance with FAANG Consortium guidelines (Burns EN, et al., Animal Genetics, 2018; Donnelly CG, et al., Front.
+Genet., 2021).
+Since January of 2017, the FAANG biobank was used in the generation of 11 different datasets.
 In collaboration with the equine genetics community, reduced representation bisulfite sequencing (RBBS), chromatin immunoprecipitation sequencing (ChIP-seq), and microbiome sequencing have been conducted.
 As a larger collaborative effort, 15 other laboratories have identified a tissue of interest to support for the initial RNA-seq effort.
 This extensive biobank will be used to create a tissue-specific atlas of gene expression and regulation in the horse.
 Data are publicly available and linked to the phenotype information within the FAANG database.
-Analysis of the RNA-seq data is ongoing to determine specific signatures of each tissue type.
+Analysis of the RNA-seq and Iso-seq data is ongoing to identify novel isoforms and to determine specific signatures of each tissue type.